jrh-dev/jrh-dev.github.io/_posts/2022-10-05-r_basics_dataframes_p1.md

 div.red {color:#000000; background-color:#ffa7a7; border-radius: 5px; padding: 12px; opacity:1; margin-bottom:20px;}
 </style>

 Data frames are a fundamental part of R and the functionality they provide plays an integral role in many analysis and data science based workflows.
-Data frames are rectangular, 2 dimensional table structures, resembling rows and columns making them flexible and intuitive to work with.
+Data frames are rectangular, 2 dimensional table structures, resembling rows and columns which makes them flexible and intuitive to work with.

-## Creating a data frame
+## Creating a data.frame
- Many functions commonly used to read tabular data into R will by default return a data frame.
-We can also use the `data.frame()` function to create a data frame with any number of columns.
+ Many functions commonly used to read tabular data into R will by default return a `data.frame`.
+We can also use the ``data.frame`()` function to create a `data.frame` with any number of columns.
 Imagine that you have the names, ages, and postcodes of 5 people.
-A data frame with 5 rows and 3 columns would be an ideal way to store this information.
+A `data.frame` with 5 rows and 3 columns would be an ideal way to store this information.

 ```r
 data.frame(